‘General Hospital’ Teaser: Ryan Freaks Out After Ava Stands Up To Him [Spoilers]

 Ava Jerome may be finally getting a clue on ABC’s General Hospital.
 Thursday’s show sure had a lot packed in.
 As viewers witnessed, Franco has been arrested for attacking Lulu Falconeri and everyone in Port Charles is rallying against him.
 That is except for Elizabeth, and possibly Ava.
 She was stunned to learn that he was under suspicion for murdering Kiki, but she was actually more stunned after “Kevin” confessed to knowing that Franco had these tendencies leading up to killing her daughter.

 The scenes were powerful and gave Ava a tiny glimpse into how dark Ryan could be.
 She doesn’t even know the half of it.
-General Hospital spoilers from Soap Central indicates that Ava will try to makes sense of things that are happening right now.
+General Hospital spoilers from Soap Central indicates that Ava will try to make sense of things that are happening right now.
 She doesn’t understand how Franco could possibly kill Kiki when she was like a daughter to him.
 As seen on Thursday, she also doesn’t quite understand why “Kevin” would keep this from her.

 Ava was so upset with him for keeping that information from her that she lashed out at him.
 He ended up grabbing her arm while subtly threatening her.
 She was not having that at all.
 She stood up to him telling him to let go of her.
 Ryan then tried to smooth things over, but Ava was mad at that point.
 Before she walked out the door, she told him that she didn’t like him very much right now.